 Choosing an oral surgery anesthesia option can seem like an overwhelming decision.
 Don’t worry; our doctors are here to help.
 If you have an upcoming oral surgery scheduled, talk to our doctors about your procedure, your level of anxiety – if any, and your ability to arrange for transportation after your procedure.
 By discussing these details with our doctors, we’ll be better able to help you choose the anesthesia option suited for you.

 If you have any further questions about anesthesia options for dental surgery, we’d love to answer them.
-Contact our office in Glendale at (818) 240 -1805.
+Contact our office in Pasadena at (818) 240 -1805.